iamnottheway/WeX/README.md

 Weather Extractor(Wex) is a python library to extract weather data from a string.
 Wex searches for a city name in a string and gets you the current weather conditions.

-Let's predend you live in New York and you want to know the weather in London.
-You can simply so this by checking your phone, or just
-Google it.
-But, it takes some time to launch the browser and enter your query and same with the phone.
-Why don't you write a simple python script to know the current weather.
-All you have to do is the following code.
-And It show's you the weather.

-Wex is not built for a simple task like this.
-It's built for a WeatherBot.
-A WeatherBot can figure out what the text says.Wex is built to make it easier for people to build weatherbots which can get the weather.
+Wex is built for Weather Bots.
+A Weather Bot can figure out what the text says.Wex is built to make it easier for people to build weatherbots which can get the weather.

 ##Usage